alexcalaca/technical-articles-alexandrecalaca/clguzmp3o000309mmemm0g85y.md

 ### Conclusion

 That's all for today.
-Thanks for reading the article `Don't Let Slow Specs Slow You Down: How to Identify them.`
+Thanks for reading the article `Don't Let Slow Specs Slow You Down: How to Identify them [Part I].`

 This article is the first part of a series dedicated to talk about rspec tests.
-The next article is going to be `Don't Let Slow Specs Slow You Down: How to Identify and Optimize Your RSpec Tests`.
+The next article is going to be `Don't Let Slow Specs Slow You Down: How to Identify them [Part II].`

+The next article is going to focus on customizing sorting.

 I hope this article helped you.
 Let me know if you have any questions.